Arginine kinase: Arginine kinase as an allergen

-Recent research has identified arginine kinase as a major panallergen in invertebrates, including edible insects such as the yellow mealworm (*Tenebrio molitor*).
-This enzyme can act as an IgE-binding allergen, and sensitization to arginine kinase may result in allergic reactions in individuals already sensitized to homologous proteins from other arthropods (e.g., crustaceans, mites).
+Arginine kinase has been identified as a major allergen in invertebrates, including edible insects such as the yellow mealworm Tenebrio molitor.
+The enzyme can act as an IgE-binding allergen, and sensitization to arginine kinase may result in allergic reactions in individuals already sensitized to homologous proteins from other arthropods (e.g., crustaceans, mites).
 Cross-reactivity mediated by IgE antibodies has been observed between arginine kinase from edible insects and allergens in shrimp and house dust mites, which means clinical reactions may occur even upon first exposure.
 The emergence of edible insects in the human diet highlights the importance of arginine kinase in assessing the allergenic risks of novel food proteins.